ioBroker/ioBroker.iot/README.md

 If command is `Set to 30%` and the `OFF level is 30%` so the switches will be turned on.
 By command "Set to 25%" all switches will be turned OFF.

 Additionally, if the command is "OFF", so the adapter will remember the current dimmer level if the actual value is over or equal to the "30%".
-Later when the new "ON" command will come, the adapter will switch the dimmer not to 100% but to the level in memory.
+Later when the new "ON" command comes, the adapter will switch the dimmer not to 100% but to the level in memory.

 Example: